amygdalios/pyChat/README.md

 # pyChat

-A simple terminal-based chat tool with encryption for secure communication.
-I made for fun
+A simple terminal-based chat tool with encryption for secure communication I made for fun

 ## Overview